 Automating SolarEdge Power Limiting with Home Assistant

 Since 2026, exporting solar power back to the grid in the Netherlands actually costs money.
-The old net metering scheme (“salderingsregeling”) is being phased out, and the new rules mean that every kWh you push back comes with a fee.
-So instead of letting the inverter run at full blast and paying for the privilege of giving away electricity, I set up Home Assistant to automatically throttle the SolarEdge inverter when export gets too high.
+The old net metering scheme (“salderingsregeling”) is being phased out, and every kWh you push back comes with a fee.
+So instead of letting the inverter run at full blast and paying for the privilege, I set up Home Assistant to dynamically throttle my SolarEdge inverter to match household consumption.

 The setup